aoide-org/aoide-rs/README.md

 ### Queries

-Aoide does neither support playlists nor crates (yet).
-Instead, powerful queries with filtering and sorting criteria can be defined by clients.
+Powerful queries with filtering and sorting criteria can be defined by clients and executed on the database.
 The criteria of those queries can refer to both predefined textual or numerical properties as well as all custom tags with their facet, label, and score.

+Some applications allow defining _dynamic_ playlists or crates.
+In this case, the membership is defined by a _selection criteria_.
+Their internal ordering (in case of playlists) is defined by a _sort criteria_.
+In aoide queries are used for this purpose.

 ## Integrations